themattbirch/Portfolio/src/content/posts/strategy-choose-brand-colors-business.md

 Use of color theory dates back to the days of traditional advertising, with agencies attempting to influence perception, drive behavior or set an agenda.
 And while different eras showcased different color schemes -- with bright, vibrant, accent colors being popular in the '70s, while the '90s saw a rise in the traditional red-black-white palette -- the methodology behind it remains the same.

 There are a number of reasons why agencies use color and music to affect mood and drive behavior.
 The most powerful one is that they target the irrational portion of the brain, otherwise known as the limbic system.
-It operates quite differently than the prefrontal cortex, which handles judgement, and rational decision making.
+It operates quite differently than the prefrontal cortex, which handles judgment, and rational decision making.
 For example, if you send a proposal to a client, they might focus on the cost, because it's a set number, which can be measured.

 But the limbic system is quite different, as it's focused on emotions and feelings.
 Marketers use colors, music and messaging to make consumers feel a certain way, attempting to influence them into taking action.

 So what emotions are associated with colors?
 Read on to find out.

-## How to use color theory to fit your business strategy
+## How Color Theory Fits With Your Business' Brand Strategy

 - Red